 The pharmacy has enough staff to manage its workload safely.
-Pharmacy team members are welltrained and have a good understanding of their roles and responsibilities.
-They can make suggestions to improve safety and workflows where appropriate.
+Pharmacy team members are well-trained and have a good understanding of their roles and responsibilities.
+They can make suggestions to improve safety and workflows where appropriate

-There was one pharmacy advisor (manager) one registered technician and the responsible pharmacist (RP), on duty during the inspection.
-The RP was a self-employed locum pharmacist who worked in the pharmacy from time to time as required.
+There were two pharmacy advisors and the responsible pharmacist (RP), on duty during the inspection.
 The size of the team appeared to be appropriate for the workload.
 In the event of staff shortages, they could contact the area manager for support such as using relief dispensers or borrowing staff from another branch.
-All staff wore badges showing their names and role.

 Certificates to confirm staff qualifications were available both online and in paper files to show the levels of training completed.
 Ongoing training consisted of e-learning modules for staff to complete online.
-The manager explained that they were just implementing a new online training system, 'pharmacy unscripted' which included quizzes to check understanding.
-The new system also enabled the manager to monitor staff progress with training.
+The RP demonstrated the various online communications and training platforms, such as 'pharmacy school' that were available for all staff to access either in the pharmacy or at home.
 Staff were able to demonstrate an awareness of potential medicines abuse and could identify patients making repeat purchases.
 All members of staff were seen to serve customers and asking appropriate questions when responding to requests or selling medicines.

-The pharmacist confirmed that he was comfortable with making decisions and did not feel pressurised to compromise his professional judgement.
-He emphasised that he would only conduct a medicines use review (MUR) if he felt it to be clinically appropriate and of benefit to the patient.
+The RP confirmed that she was comfortable with making decisions and did not feel pressurised to compromise her professional judgement.
 There were targets in place but they were applied sensibly.
 Team members were involved in open discussions about their mistakes and learning from them.
 Team members said that they could raise concerns and that there was a whistleblowing policy available for them if needed.
-The manager conducted periodic reviews with her team to discuss performance and areas for development.
-Each member of staff had an up-to-date personal development plan in place.
+The RP conducted periodic reviews with her team to discuss performance and areas for development.
+Each member of staff had an up-to-date personal development plan in place and knew what they were working towards.

-Principle 3 - Premises Standards met
+Principle 3 - Premises ✓ Standards met

-The pharmacy's premises provide a safe, secure and professional environment for people to receive its services.
+The pharmacy's premises provide a secure and professional environment for people to receive its services.
 The premises include a private room which the team uses for some of its services and for private conversations.
+But some people may find it difficult to get to the consultation room.
+And the premises are showing their age in places.